Exploring Ordained Ministry

 Ordained ministry is one of the most challenging yet rewarding and exciting vocations in modern society.

-We welcome inquiries from those exploring a calling to missional leadership in the Anglican Church.
+We welcome inquiries from those exploring a calling to missional leadership in the Anglican Church in the particular context of this Diocese and its ethos.
 Our desire is to select appropriate candidates and prepare them for dynamic ministry in a changing world.

 The experience of God’s call is wonderful and challenging.
 It might be that you have been encouraged by your parish to explore this direction or the stirring of your heart and mind has come in some other way.

 Every year we work with people who explore giving themselves to full-time paid (stipendiary ministry) and those who explore self-supporting ministry.
 There are many opportunities for ordained ministry including parish work and chaplaincy.

 We outline this Diocese’s stages of discernment, education and formation that have been approved by the Bishop of Newcastle.

 You should make your initial expressions of interest to Bishop Sonia Roulston.
 She will explore your expression of interest with you at first over the phone and then may interview you.
 She will seek the views of those who know you and your ministry.
 Bishop Sonia will help you explore your readiness to explore a vocation to ordained ministry.
 She may also arrange an interview with our Diocesan Bishop who may invite you to enter the Diocesan Year of Discernment.